khaiyichin/collective_perception/docs/benchmark_algo_explained.md

 </algorithm>
 ```

+For this benchmark algorithm, the outer parameter group is unchanged (robot speed and swarm density).
+The inner group parameters are `fill_ratio_range` and `sensor_probability_range`.

 *Note: while arena floor has tile colors, this benchmark algorithm doesn't actually detect tile colors.
 What the arena floor look like does not actually affect the robot performance; it is however a reflection of the fill ratio.*

 </details>